THE COLIN B. KENNEDY COMPANY

 phone condenser.
 That completes the swap.
 The photo right shows the new

 In examining the two variometers, the old restoration "junk box" one and the replacement original, I noticed a difference between the two.
 The replacement original variometer was mounted upside down on the secondary coil form.
 This was why the terminals and connections appeared different from the first variometer.
-In checking two Type 110 receivers, both of those variometers were mounted as I had mounted the "junk box" variometer when I built the repro coil form.
+In checking two Type 110 receivers, both of those variometers were mounted as I had mounted the "junk box" variometer when I built the repro tickler coil form.
 In thinking about the relationship of the variometer rotor to the stator, it appears that there really isn't an "upside down" electrically.
-As long as the four coils inside the variometer are connected correctly (in series) the total L will change properly.
+As long as the four coils inside the variometer are connected correctly (in series) the variometer will work.
 Testing the operation of the Type 220 did show that the variometer did adjust the regeneration as it should.

 Filament Variable Resistance - Although this component appears exactly like a General Radio component, there is no identification as to the actual maker.
 Note that I don't call this component a "potentiometer" since there are three terminals on a "pot" and the variable resistance control only has two terminals.
 Acting as a series resistance, the voltage drop across the resistance is about one volt per one ohm of resistance DC, since the tube filament should draw one amp.
 Total R for the variable resistance is five ohms.
 An oddity was found on this component in that it had no "OFF" position.
 This is usually accomplished by insulating one end of the Ni-Cr wire but in this unit neither end was insulated.
 Therefore the filament voltage couldn't be turned "OFF."
 I added a heavy paper layer to the wire end under one of the terminal plates to correct the problem.
 I'm not positive that this component was the original part to this Type 220.
 It was mounted with only one screw and nut instead of three and it wasn't connected into the circuit (the Bradleystat was connected.)
 It appears to be the correct part with the exception of not having an "OFF" position.